 According to their website, Truebill is an automated financial assistant that gives you back control of your money.
-Truebill promises users that it will help them stay on top of their financial lives by optimizing spending, managing subscriptions, and lowering their bills.
+Truebill promises users that it will help you stay on top of your financial life by optimizing spending, managing subscriptions, and lowering their bills.
 I don’t know about you, but that all sounds great to me!

 Truebill offers the following features:

 - The ability to see a picture of your financial life

 - Premium add-on services